dmaulikr/MPWDrawingContext/README.md

 1 additional class (MPWView) is purely optional

-In the github project, the code is actually integrated into an adapted version of Matt Gallagher's IconApp, so you have a working example right there.
+In the [github project](https://github.com/mpw/MPWDrawingContext), the code is actually integrated into an adapted version of Matt Gallagher's [IconApp](http://www.cocoawithlove.com/2011/01/advanced-drawing-using-appkit.html) (with some inspiration from Marcus Crafter's [iOS port](http://redartisan.com/2011/05/13/porting-iconapp-core-graphics) of same), so you have a working example right there.

 **But Cocoa has some fine drawing functionality with NSBezierPath, NSAffineTransform and friends**